-Net production for the year was 1,898 boepd.
-First Operating costs were \$41.5/boe, exceeding the half was heavily impacted by supply chain issues. target set for the year.
+Operating costs were \$41.5/boe, exceeding the target set for the year.
 Total operating costs were higher than the target due to higher energy costs, inflationary increases in materials and equipment and additional maintenance and workover activity.
 Operating costs per boe were also impacted by lower production volumes.